 We are a late clinical-stage biopharmaceutical company.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
 Since inception, we have incurred significant operating losses.
-Our net losses were \$93.9 million, \$88.7 million and \$62.1 million for the years ended December 31, 2022, 2021 and 2020 respectively, and we had an accumulated deficit of \$376.7 million as of December 31, 2022.
+Our net losses were \$93.9 million, \$88.7 million and \$62.1 million for the years ended December 31, 2022, 2021 and 2020, respectively, and were \$82.0 million for the nine months ended September 30, 2023.
+As of September 30, 2023, we had an accumulated deficit of \$458.8 million.
 We have funded our operations to date primarily with proceeds from sales of common stock, warrants and prefunded warrants for the purchase of our preferred stock and our common stock, sales of preferred stock, proceeds from the issuance of convertible debt and borrowings under loan and security agreements.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we may never generate product revenue or achieve profitability.